Zynh0722/input-painter/README.md

 cat README.md | input-painter rgb 1 152 157
 ```

-You can also select any of `termcolor`'s which are listed by
+You can also select any of `termcolor`'s colors which are listed by
 ```
 input-painter --help
 ```